Plug into events

 // index.js

-// Example showing how to use events.
+// Example of how to use events.

-const pEvent = require('p-event')
+const pEvent = require("p-event");

-// INCORRECT EXAMPLE: do not use this.
+// INVALID EXAMPLE: do not use this.

 // This event will not be awaited.

-const emitter = doSomethingAsync()
+const emitter = doSomethingAsync();

-emitter.on('response', response => {
+emitter.on("response", response => {

 console.log(response)